Configure Tessera transaction manager

 The only mandatory parameter for running a minimal Transaction Manager is the location of the configuration file to use.

--configfile <path> argument to specify the location of the configuration file.
+-configfile <path> argument to specify the location of the config file.

 Other CLI arguments can be passed, and details of these commands can be found in their respective pages - particularly around key vaults and key generation.